snowgears/censys-tenable-vm/README.md

 The integration queries the Censys ASM platform's logbook API and feeds newly found hosts into Tenables' vulnerability management tool.
 It also provides a list of hosts that are no longer found to be part of an organization's attack surface, which can be used to remove IPs from the Tenable Vulnerability Management assets dashboard.

-All IPs brought in from Censys will have 'Censys' as the source in Tenable to make them easy to sort on.
+All IPs brought in from Censys will have 'Censys Scan' as the source in Tenable to make them easy to sort on.
+When Censys disassociates an IP from your attack surface, this will only be removed from Tenable if that asset's import source is also 'Censys Scan'

 ## In this guide:
 - [Installation Considerations](#installation-considerations)